noamlivne/CFT/HowTo2.md

 ![screenshot](img/man5.png)

-The Help menu contains the version number.
+The Help > About menu contains the version number and useful links for inpformation.

 Make sure to use the latest version.